Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Path to Deployment

 \subsection{Deployment on a Real Farm}

-The IL-trained management policies for the partial observation case can be readily deployed on a real farm as all the 12 states used by the policies can be easily observed or measured with sensors.
+The IL-trained management policies for the partial observation case can be readily deployed on a real farm as all state variables used by the policies can be easily observed or measured with sensors.
 Soil and climate data corresponding to the farm for field tests need to be collected to configure the crop model within DSSAT, and shall be used for policy training.
-After training, on each day, given the current soil and weather information, the trained policies will make management decisions, i.e., how much N fertilizers and water to add, and farmers or experimenters can then follow these decisions to apply the management practices.
+After training, on each day, given the current soil and weather information, the trained policies will make management decisions, i.e., how much N fertilizers and water to apply, and farmers or decision makers can then follow these decisions to apply the management practices.
 After harvest, based on the amount of water and fertilizer used, and the crop yield, the performance of the management policies can be evaluated.
-Our next step is to conduct field experiments in collaboration with Prof. Nicolas Martin from the Department of Crop Science at the University of Illinois South Farms in Urbana, Illinois, USA, to verify the efficacy of the proposed framework.
+We are collaborating with the department of crop science at the University of Illinois at Urbana-Champaign to conduct field experiments in the future to verify the efficacy of the proposed framework.